 Why You Will Love This Recipe

 Everybody I know loves a creamy pasta dish!
 No wonder Pasta Carbonara and Alfredo are amongst the most popular pasta dishes in the world!
+Similarly, it’s no surprise that Boursin Pasta has become Tik Tok sensation!
 And this Chicken and Bacon Pasta recipe is one of our favourites.
 Slightly lighter than Alfredo, but super flavoursome with all the saltiness of parmesan and bacon, this chicken bacon spaghetti will instantly become your favourite:

 - Only two pans are needed, so you will have minimal washing up afterwards.